Who doesn’t want to be financially independent? But only a few people get there!

 If you’re happy with this lifestyle, then you need about $800,000 to $1,600,000 in investable assets with a return of 2.5% — 5% to replicate the yearly income of ~$40,000.

 A budget financial independence often requires trade-offs.
-Some examples would be having a spouse who works, downsizing your living arrangements, or taking a part-time job.
+Some examples would have a spouse who works, downsizing your living arrangements, or taking a part-time job.

 Baseline Financial Independence